 Plus One Gallery was founded in 2001 by Colin Petit and Maggie Bollaert.
 Originally situated in Seymour Place, Marylebone the gallery moved to Pimlico Road in 2006 and enjoyed 10 years in this iconic part of London.
-Plus One Gallery relocated to Battersea Reach in Summer 2016 to an ultra modern space, an exciting new venture that will accommodate and enhance the growth of the gallery.
-The up and coming south side of the river and the new development itself complement the contemporary style of the art works we sell and the continuous developments we make in the modern world.
+Plus One Gallery relocated to the Piper Building (Fulham) in April 2018 to an ultra modern space, an exciting new venture that accommodates to our clients needs, we now run by appointment only making every visit a far more personal experience.

-Plus One Gallery is dedicated to the development and promotion of British and international contemporary hyperrealist art.
-The gallery maintains a high standard of painters and sculptors, representing a number of Masters within the field alongside an array of emerging artists.
+Plus One Gallery is dedicated to the development and promotion of British and international contemporary Hyperrealism.
+The gallery maintains a high standard of painters and sculptors, representing a number of Masters within the field alongside an array of emerging artists and a select number of original Photorealist artist's from 1960s.

-Here at Plus One Gallery we pride ourselves on having specialist knowledge within this area of art.
+We pride ourselves on having specialist knowledge.
 Our accomplished team are incredibly passionate about our represented artists and are committed to providing them with the best possible platform to gain the recognition we believe they deserve.

 Plus One Gallery has published three books on the topic of Hyperrealism.
 April 2009 saw the launch of our book ‘Exactitude, Hyperrealist Art Today’ published by Thames and Hudson and Plus One Publishing.
 Written by John Russell Taylor and edited by Plus One Gallery director Maggie Bollaert the book celebrates the variety of subject and perspective in hyperrealist art today.
 The previous two books were “John Salt- The Complete works 1969-2006” and “Carl Laubin-Paintings” both published in 2007.